philippbc/java-stata-dpl/README.md

 Conveniently, these paths can link directly to your IDE's workspace.
 For example, `.../Eclipse/Your Project/bin` for all compiled `.class` files in an Eclipse environment.

 This is all the configuration you need to do.
-In order to use DPL, make sure the DPL JAR is in one of Stata's ADO paths and that Stata is configured to use **Java 8** (use `query java` and `set java_vmpath` to achieve this).
+In order to use DPL, make sure the DPL JAR is on one of Stata's ADO paths.

 #####Usage